How To Have Your New Puppy Play with Kids

 A 6-year-old child is not going to safely play with a 9-week-old puppy without getting chewed on and scratched.
 That is just not going to happen.

 The problem is, which I am sure you already know, puppies have sharp needle baby teeth.
+They are like little land sharks.

 Let your puppy bite your hand and quickly jerk it away.
 You will see WHY they are often called razor teeth.
 Puppies keep these baby teeth until they lose them at 5 to 6 months of age.
+Then they grow their adult teeth, which aren't as sharp, but still dangerous.

 Puppies also have sharp nails that scratch even when the puppy doesn't mean to.